openvswitch/ovs/Documentation/topics/windows.rst

 As explained above, we hook onto the management callback functions in the NDIS interface to know when a port is added/connected to the Hyper-V switch.
 We use these callbacks to initialize the port related data structures in OVS.
-Also, some of the ports are tunnel ports that don’t exist on the Hyper-V switch and get added from OVS userspace.
+Also, some of the ports are tunnel ports that don't exist on the Hyper-V switch and get added from OVS userspace.

 In order to identify a Hyper-V port, we use the value of 'FriendlyName' field